gipeshka/http-illusion/README.md

 - FALLBACK_SERVICE_HOST host of the service to proxy request if no handler was able to process the request
 - FALLBACK_SERVICE_PORT port of the service to proxy request if no handler was able to process the request
 - FALLBACK_SERVICE_SCHEME scheme of the request to proxy request if no handler was able to process the request
+- APPLICATION_HOST host to bind to
+- APPLICATION_PORT port to bind to

 When using couchbase as a storage
 - COUCHBASE_URL_1